Korivash/Vash-Readme/README.md

 Syntax uses slash commands, which are a type of command that starts with a `/`.
 Here are the commands available:

 - `/github`
+- `/clarify` Get Real time Fact checking on anything you ask.
 - `/playlist`
 - `/socials`
 - `/setlogchannel` Admins Only